Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 - The user attaches the sensors to the heads of the dumbbell, locking it in securely.
 - The user puts on the elbow sleeve.
 - The user attaches the sensor to the elbow sleeve.
-- The user attaches another sensor to their chest.

 </details>